Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Path-tree optimization (PTO)

 The construction procedure is given by the Alg.~\ref{alg:belief}.
 First, the edges of $\mathcal{G}$ are replicated to the belief-states compatible with the edge's valid worlds (line 3 to 7).

 Second, the observation model is called via the function \textsc{OBSERVE} to identify where edges should be created between belief-states (lines 9 to 12).
-The belief-state-transition edges due to observations are represented by vertical lines going from one layer to another on Fig.~\ref{fig:belief_layers}.
+The belief-state-transition edges, due to observations, are represented by vertical lines going from one layer to another on Fig.~\ref{fig:belief_layers}.

-The belief-graph $\mathcal{B}$ is significantly larger than the random graph $\mathcal{G}$ since there are multiple belief-states corresponding to one same robot configuration.
+The belief-graph $\mathcal{B}$ is significantly larger than the random graph $\mathcal{G}$ since there are multiple belief-states corresponding to the same robot configuration.
 However, its construction only calls the observation model (function \textsc{Observe}).
-In contrast, the random-graph is smaller but its creation calls the collision checks (\textsc{StateCheck} and \textsc{TransitionCheck}) in addition to the nearest neighbor search that are expensive.
+In contrast, the random-graph is smaller but its creation calls the expensive collision checks (\textsc{StateCheck} and \textsc{TransitionCheck}) in addition to the nearest neighbor search.